 Bio

-Mr. Klein is highly experienced in assisting clients with patent preparation and prosecution in chemical, mechanical, nuclear and biotechnology-related fields.
-Specifically, his practice is focused in scientific areas including material science; chemistry; polymer science; chemical engineering; nuclear science, biochemistry; biomedical engineering; and pharmacology.
-Richard’s practice also includes particular emphasis in litigation/licensing concerning patent, trademark, copyright, trade secret and other intellectual property-oriented disputes and client management of intellectual property matters.
+Richard (“Rick”) Klein is highly experienced in assisting clients with patent protection and other intellectual property assistance in the chemical, mechanical, nuclear, and biotechnology-related fields.
+Specifically, his practice is focused on a number of scientific areas including material science; chemistry; semiconductor engineering; polymer science; chemical engineering; nuclear science; biochemistry; life sciences; biomedical engineering; and pharmacology.

-He frequently speaks and lectures on subjects of patent, trademark, copyright and trade secret law.
+Rick frequently speaks and lectures on the subjects of patent, trademark, copyright, and trade secret law.
+He has also authored a number of articles concerning the protection of intellectual property, as noted in more detail below.

-He frequently speaks and lectures on subjects of patent, trademark, copyright and trade secret law.
+Rick frequently speaks and lectures on the subjects of patent, trademark, copyright, and trade secret law.
+He has also authored a number of articles concerning the protection of intellectual property, as noted in more detail below.

 Articles & Publications